 Bill graduated from Chaminade University of Honolulu with a Bachelor's and Master's Degree in Business Administration.
 He lives in Aiea with his wife Joanne.
 Together they have a blended family of seven children and 13 grandchildren.

-He has a Bachelor of Arts degree in Political Science from the University of Hawaii and Master of Arts degree in Emergency Management from Arizona State University.
+Major Trinidad holds a Bachelor of Arts in Political Science from the University of Hawai‘i and a Master of Arts in Emergency Management and Homeland Security from Arizona State University.

-He is married to the former Jennifer M. Guerrero, and has a daughter, Jenay and son, Joseph Jr.
+He is married to Jennifer M. Guerrero, R.N., an Army Reserve Master Sergeant.
+They have two children, Jenay and Joseph Jr.

 800 S Beretania St #202